njaldea/nil-gate/README.md

 `nil/gate` provides an overridable traits to allow customization and add rules to graph creation.

-### edgify
+### portify

-This trait dictates how the type `T` is going to be interpreted for the edge creation.
+This trait dictates how the type `T` is going to be interpreted for the port creation.

-The default trait behavior is that `T` provided to edgify will be the same type for the edge type.
+The default trait behavior is that `T` provided to portify will be the same type for the port type.

 This also affects the type evaluation for the sync outputs of a node.